eslam3kl/3klCon/README.md

 ----------------------------------------
 ## Updates
 ### Version 1.1, what's new?
 (Very Recommended)
+1. Upgrading to python3
+2. Adding Bash version, if you have any problem with Python.
-1. Fixing multiple issues with the used tools.
+3. Fixing multiple issues with the used tools.
-2. Upgrading to python3
-3. Editing the tool's methedology, you can check it there :)
+4. Editing the tool's methedology, you can check it there :)
-4. Editing the selected tools, change some and use more tools
+5. Editing the selected tools, change some and use more tools
-5. Editing some processes to be as a user option like directory bruteforcing and port scan
+6. Editing some processes to be as a user option like directory bruteforcing and port scan

 ----------------------------------------
 ## Installation instructions